 Cremorne Gardens management plan

 Cremorne Gardens has a 10 year management plan which you can read here:

 In 1825, Mr. Granville Penn, a cousin of Lady Cremorne, inherited the house and grounds.
 He improved the estate before selling it.

-In 1831 the house was purchased by Charles Random De Berenger, Baron De Beaufain who turned it first into a sports club and then opened the pleasure gardens.
+In 1831, Charles Random De Berenger, Baron De Beaufain, bought the house.
+He turned it first into a sports club and then opened Cremorne Pleasure Gardens.
 Entertainment included concerts, fireworks, balloon ascents and galas.